kellyfj/HereHackWeek/README.md

 HereHackWeek
 ============

+#### Summary
 Mining the Twitter Feed location tweets to help check for Place freshness within Places API

+#### Team Members
-Team Members: Frank Kelly, Will Fergus, Yuntao Zhang
+Frank Kelly, Will Fergus, Yuntao Zhang

+#### Team Name
-Team Name: House Baratheon
+House Baratheon

+#### Detailed Description

-Description: Approx 1-2% of all Tweets are Geo-Tagged.
+Approx 1-2% of all Tweets are Geo-Tagged.
 That's still a lot of data.
 What can we do with that?

-We basically listened to FourSquare related tweets that were geotagged e.g. "I'm at Some Cafe w/ @JoeMyFriend"
+Well for the Hackathon we basically listened to FourSquare related tweets that were geotagged e.g. "I'm at Some Cafe w/ @JoeMyFriend"

 Then we